sinanisler/WordPress.js/README.md

 ### ✔ Why
 Headless have its own use but most of the users or developers (like me) doesnt want to maintain two or more servers.

-Why not make a modern WordPress Theme but just one server ?
-Why Not ?
+Why not make a modern WordPress Theme but use just one server ?

-This is why i wanted to make this theme and just to see how it goes.
+This is why i wanted to make this theme.

-I think this maybe the new way of making WordPress Themes too need and have to try...
+I think this maybe the new way of making WordPress Themes too.

 ### ✔ Reasoning